firebase/genkit/docs/plugins/firebase.md

     content,
   });
   await firestore.collection(indexConfig.collection).add({
-    [indexConfig.vectorField]: embedding,
+    [indexConfig.vectorField]: FieldValue.vector(embedding),
     [indexConfig.contentField]: content,
   });
 }
 ```

-Firestore depends on indices to provide fast and efficient querying on
+Firestore depends on indexes to provide fast and efficient querying on
 collections.
 The prior example requires the `embedding` field to be indexed to
 work.
 To do so, invoke the function and Firestore will throw an error with a
 command to create an index.
 Execute that command and your index should be ready